cjlee112/socraticqs2/doc/devintro.rst

      run until you successfully run ``makemigrations`` + ``migrate``.
      So you cannot actually test your changes until you run both those steps.

-   * every time you run ``makemigrations`` ANOTHER migration file is added, and they ALL are required for the migration to work.
+   * every time you run ``makemigrations`` on another change to your data models, ANOTHER migration file will be added, and EVERY migration file will be required for the migration to work.
      Multiple migration files increase the risk of errors either in your committing them or other people attempting to apply them.
      So ideally, when you change the models to introduce a new feature,